devAmaresh/nirvana-chat/README.md

 1. Select a persona from the sidebar or create a new one
 2. Type your message in the chat input
 3. Press Enter or click Send to get AI responses

+### Searching Conversations
+1. Press **Ctrl/Cmd + K** or click the search icon
+2. Type your query (supports typos and partial matches)
+3. See real-time results across all chats
+4. Click any result to jump to that conversation

+### Exporting Chats
+1. Open any chat or persona space
+2. Click the **Export** button in the header
+3. Choose format:
+   - **Markdown** - For documentation and sharing
+   - **DOCX** - For formal documents and reports
+4. Select export options (current chat, all chats, date range)
+5. Download starts automatically

 ### Creating Custom Personas
 1. Click "Spaces" in the sidebar